 We've tried to make your experience with us as easy and relaxed as possible.

 For more information on visiting hours, our food, what to pack if you're staying with us, parking and all those other important practicalities, please visit our patient information pages.

 Our dedicated team will also give you tailored advice to follow in the run up to your visit.

 We understand that undergoing surgery can potentially be a time of anxiety and worry – even for the most common and relatively straightforward procedures like this one.
 Our experienced and caring medical staff will be there for you, holding your hand, every step of the way.

 Eyelid cysts are usually removed in a minor operation under local anaesthesia.
 During the operation the eyelid is carefully turned inside out and a small instrument is placed over the cyst to hold it secure.
 The cyst is then cut and scraped away and the wound washed with salt (saline) solution.

 Once the operation is over, antibiotic ointment will be applied to the wound and then your eye will be covered with a protective eye pad to keep the eye shut.
 The operation usually takes about 20 minutes and the cyst may be sent to a laboratory to examine the tissue.

-Eyelid cyst removal surgery is routinely performed as a day case, so you won't need to stay overnight in hospital and can go home as soon as you're ready.
+Eyelid cyst removal surgery is routinely performed as a day case, so you won't need to stay with us overnight and can go home as soon as you're ready.
 Your sight won't be affected, but as you will be wearing an eye pad, you should arrange for someone to drive you home.

 After surgery, your eyelid might be a little sore, bruised and swollen.
-If you need to, please take painkillers as advised by the hospital.
+If you need to, please take painkillers as advised by the hospital or clinic.